zupucn/china_region/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install china_region

 ## Database setup
 By default china_region uses Active Record.
 If you want to use Redis as your backend, create an initializer file in your Rails application with the corresponding code inside: